rehierl/node-tree-outliner/3-4-0-design-5.md

 **DEFINITION**
-The parent node of a section's first node is said to be the section's "parent container".
+The parent node of a section's first node will be referred to as the section's "parent container".

 Note that the parent container of a section either is the section's sectioning node (type-1), or the parent node of its sectioning node (type-2).

 Note that allowing a section to contain nodes, that are subsequent to its parent container's exit event, can potentially add a descendant of a presequent sibling to the context of a subsequent node.
-Such an option would therefore be in conflict with the current definition of "the context of a node".
+Such an option would therefore be in conflict with the current definition of a node's context.

 ### type-1, first child

 **DEFINITION**
 The default scope of a type-1 section ends with its sectioning node.

 **CLARIFICATION**
 An algorithm must mark a type-1 section as being closed as soon as it enters